At Your Death What Happens to Your Frozen Embryos?

 If you have no contract or plan in place with the doctor, then it is important to make sure you discuss your intention and plans with respect to these genetic materials.
 Do you want them to be used after your death?
 Would a posthumously conceived child be considered your child for the purposes of your Will or Trust?
 Do you want the materials destroyed?
 If so, HOW do you want the materials destroyed?

-Because of the ethical dilemma faced by doctors and the fear that a patient may come back and try to reclaim their embryos, doctors are hesitant to destroy unclaimed genetic material.
-This means they continue to store them, which in turn means your estate may be liable for the continuous storage fees on these materials.
+Doctors are hesitant to destroy unclaimed genetic material.
+This is because of the ethical dilemma faced by doctors and the fear that a patient may come back and try to reclaim their embryos.
+This means they continue to store them.
+Which in turn means your estate may be liable for the continuous storage fees on these materials.

-Further, if you don’t properly plan for these frozen embryos, then family members will be left with the decision on what to do, which can be a tricky situation, depending on who will be inheriting the embryos.
+Further, if you don’t properly plan for these frozen embryos, then family members will be left with the decision on what to do.
+This can be a tricky situation, depending on who will be inheriting the embryos.
 Also, the storage facility can be considered a creditor of your estate.

 More importantly, you do not want the embryos to end up in the wrong hands.
 California Probate Code states that a child conceived after the death of the decedent can inherit if there is clear and convincing evidence of certain conditions are satisfied.
 Be sure to discuss your stored genetic material when planning your estate.
 Contact our office to schedule a free consultation, (818)649-9110.